The Bankrate promise

 You’ll either meet with the lender in person or sign the loan documents online.
-Before signing, make sure you read the documents carefully and thoroughly so you understand the lender’s expectations, any charges or penalties you could be assessed, and the process of paying off our outstanding loans with the business debt consolidation loan.
+Before signing, make sure you read the documents carefully and thoroughly so you understand the lender’s expectations, any charges or penalties you could be assessed and the process of paying off your outstanding loans with the business debt consolidation loan.

-Once you’ve received funds, you’ll pay off your existing debts or your lender may do this for you.
+Once funds have been deposited in your business checking account, you’ll pay off your existing debts or your lender may do this for you.
 You’ll then begin making payments on your new loan.

 Pros and cons of consolidating business debt

 So is a business debt consolidation loan worth it?
-This method may be a good option if you want to streamline your payments, but you should be aware of the advantages and disadvantages before applying.
+This method may be a good option if you want to streamline your payments, but you should be aware of the advantages and disadvantages before applying to consolidate business debt.

 - Faster debt repayment.
 Depending on your repayment terms, you could end up with a lower monthly payment.
 You can take the difference from what you were paying on multiple loans and apply to the single consolidation loan to repay it faster.
 The sooner you pay it off, the more interest you’ll save.

 - More manageable payments.
-When you consolidate all your business debt into one loan, it provides a lower monthly payment and makes the debt more manageable since you no longer have to keep track of multiple payments and due dates.
+When you consolidate all your business debt into one loan, it can provide a lower monthly payment and make the debt more manageable since you no longer have to keep track of multiple payments and due dates.

 - Improved cash flow.
 If you score a lower interest rate, this can help you save money that can go toward important purchases, payroll or other business needs.